Absio/js-api/README.md

 ### `update(id[, options])`

 Updates the container with the specified ID.
-At least one optional parameters must be provided for an update to occur.
+At least one optional parameter must be provided for an update to occur.

 Returns a Promise.